vtexdocs/dev-portal-content/docs/troubleshooting/store-performance/my-store-is-slow-or-unavailable.md

   See this guide on [Debugging Releases and VTEX Headless CMS publishing errors](https://v1.faststore.dev/how-to-guides/troubleshooting/debugging-releases-publishing).
 * **Lighthouse tests**

    [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) is an open-source tool that helps developers assess website performance.
 FastStore projects run automatic Lighthouse tests with every pull request.
-It is very important that you consider the results of these automatic tests to identify and mitigate any performance issues before they impact your store in production.
+You need to consider the results of these automatic tests to identify and mitigate any performance issues before they impact your store in production.

   >ℹ️ Learn more about [using Lighthouse in your FastStore project](https://v1.faststore.dev/how-to-guides/performance/lighthouse\#how-to-run-lighthouse-audits).
 * **Data fetching**